EMT/wildtime-api/app/config/activities.md

 Try worm charming in different areas.
 Which is home to the most worms?
 You could hold a worm charming competition &amp; see who can charm the most worms.

+Find out more over at the <a href="http://www.naturedetectives.org.uk/wildtime/">nature detectives website</a>.

-Thanks to the Woodland Trust for this charming activity.
-You can find more like it over at their <a href="http://www.naturedetectives.org.uk/">nature detectives</a> website.
+Thanks to the Woodland Trust for this activity.

 ### Leaf Stitch